 - NextGen Connect (Mirth Connect)

-NextGen Connect is the only open-source variant available, although their advanced plug-ins and technical support require a commercial license.
-Using NextGen Connect may require us to use one or more of their plug-ins to speed up our development that would cost $20’000 annually.
+NextGen Connect is the only open-source variant available, although its advanced plug-ins and technical support require a commercial license.
+Using NextGen Connect may require us to use one or more of their plug-ins to speed up our development which would cost $20’000 annually.

 - Configure posting REST messages directly from the system to the central aggregation server running a RESTful Web Service.